 - parliamentary committees and associations, parliamentary procedure, and the legislative process

 - the Parliamentary Information, Education and Research Services for parliamentarians

 - heritage interpretation and public education

 Each intern is assigned a mentor for the year.
-Mentors are senior staff members of the Parliamentary Information and Research Service who provide guidance, advice and information to interns on work‑related matters.
+Mentors are senior staff members of the Parliamentary Information, Education and Research Services who provide guidance, advice and information to interns on work related matters.
 They are the interns’ first point of contact during the internship.

 The Library encourages applicants who are members of one or more of the four designated groups under the Employment Equity Act - women, Indigenous peoples, persons with disabilities and members of visible minorities - to self-declare, if they wish, on the application form.

 To support employment equity and diversity in the workplace, preference will be given to qualified candidates who self-declare as Indigenous, persons with disabilities or members of visible minorities.
 Self-declaration information will be used by hiring managers in the selection process.

 Anonymized data on the diversity of applicants and those accepted into the Internship Program will be used by the Library to assess and modify, as necessary, its recruitment and hiring strategies with the goal of building a more diverse workforce.